w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Functional images convey functionality.
-For example, magnifying glasses for searching, and envelopes for sharing. @@@
+For example, magnifying glasses for searching, and envelopes for sharing.

+Discuss different approaches to providing text alternatives for functional images.

 #### Learning Outcomes for Topic

 Students should be able to:

 * explain how people with disabilities rely on text alternatives for functional images to understand the image function
-* write short, succinct, and quality text alternatives to help people who do not see the image understand its function
+* write short, succinct, and quality text alternatives to provide information about the image function
-* provide information about the image function in the text alternative
 * explain requirements for authoring tools to:
   * support the inclusion of text alternatives for images
   * enable authors to amend suggested text alternatives when needed